Moritz Broschinski

-Moritz Broschinski (born 23 September 2000) is a German footballer who plays as a forward for VfL Bochum.
+Moritz Broschinski (born 23 September 2000) is a German professional footballer who plays as a forward for Swiss Super League club Basel.

 Career

 Energie Cottbus

-Broschinski began his professional career at FC Energie Cottbus, where he had spent much of his youth career.
-He made his debut for the first team on 4 February 2018, coming on as a 64th-minute substitute in a 0-0 draw vs. FSV Budissa Bautzen.
-He scored his first goal later that season, in a 2-1 win over FSV Wacker Nordhausen on 22 April 2018.
+Broschinski began his professional career at Energie Cottbus, where he had spent much of his youth career.
+He made his debut for the first team on 4 February 2018, coming on as a 64th-minute substitute in a 0–0 draw vs. FSV Budissa Bautzen.
+He scored his first goal later that season, in a 2–1 win over FSV Wacker Nordhausen on 22 April 2018.

 The following season, he made 13 appearances in all competitions, scoring once in the Brandenburgpokal.

 In the 2019–20 season, Broschinski made 23 league appearances, scoring six goals.
 He also scored three goals in the 2020-21 Brandenburgpokal.

 Borussia Dortmund II

 Ahead of the 2020–21 season, Broschinski joined Borussia Dortmund II.
 He made his debut on 12 December 2020, coming on as a 83rd-minute substitute vs. VfB Homberg.